Techwood00/Notes-SwiftUI-MVC/README.md

 ## Contributing

 If you would like to contribute to this project or report issues, please open a new issue or a pull request.
-We welcome your contributions!
+Your contributions are welcome!

 ## License